loteque/godot-project-template/README.md

-Before you push your first changes make sure you have git-lfs installed on your system: https://git-lfs.github.com/ this template comes with a preconfigured .gitattributes file but feel free to add your own rules. you must change the filename from gitattributes-template to .gitattrbutes
+Before you push your first changes make sure you have git-lfs installed on your system: https://git-lfs.github.com/ this template comes with a preconfigured .gitattributes file but feel free to add your own rules. you must change the filename from gitattributes-template to .gitattributes

 ## itchio and ghpages auto deploy:
 you will need to generate a key for both itch.io and github.